Antiz96/arch-update/README.md

 ![listing-packages](https://github.com/Antiz96/arch-update/assets/53110319/43a990c8-ed93-420f-8c46-d50d60bff03f)

 Once you gave the confirmation to proceed, `arch-update` offers to display latest Arch Linux news.
-Arch news that have been published within the last 15 days are tagged as `[NEW]`.
+By default, Arch news are only displayed if at least a new one has been published since the last run.
+Arch news published since the last run are tagged as `[NEW]`.
 Select which news to read by typing its associated number.
 After your read a news, `arch-update` will once again offers to display latest Arch Linux news, so you can read multiple news at once.
 Simply press "enter" without typing any number to proceed with update:

 *Arch news can be displayed at any time by running the `arch-update --news` command.*
 *The number of Arch news to display before updating and with the `-n/--news` option defaults to 5 but can be customised with the `NewsNum=[Num]` option in the `arch-update.conf` configuration file.*
-*The Arch news listing/displaying can be skipped with the `NoNews`  option in the `arch-update.conf` configuration file.*
+*Arch news can be displayed everytime before updating, regardless of whether there's a new one since the last run or not, by setting the `AlwaysShowNews` option in the `arch-update.conf` configuration file.*
-*Note that using this option will generate a warning message as a reminder that users are expected to regularly check Arch news.*
 *See the [documentation chapter](#Documentation) for more details.*

 ![list-news](https://github.com/Antiz96/arch-update/assets/53110319/b6883ec4-8c44-4b97-86d9-4d0a304b748b)